 Topics.
 This historical marker is listed in these topic lists: Forts or Castles • Settlements & Settlers.

 Location.
 36° 19.361′ N, 86° 41.427′ W. Marker is in Goodlettsville, Tennessee, in Sumner County.
 Marker is on Caldwell Drive.
 The marker is located in Moss-Wright Park.
 Touch for map.
 Marker is in this post office area: Goodlettsville TN 37072, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 First Long Hunters (within shouting distance of this marker); Bowen Plantation House (about 500 feet away, measured in a direct line); Mansker Creek (about 600 feet away); Mansker’s First Fort (approx. 0.6 miles away); William Bowen House (approx. 0.6 miles away); Goodlettsville Cumberland Presbyterian Church (approx. 1.3 miles away); Casper Mansker (approx. 1.3 miles away); Davidson County/Sumner County (approx. 1.4 miles away).
 Touch for a list and map of all markers in Goodlettsville.

 Credits.
-This page was last revised on March 7, 2019.
-This page originally submitted on June 11, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 471 times since then and 21 times this year.
+This page was last revised on May 14, 2020.
+It was originally submitted on June 11, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 564 times since then and 55 times this year.
 Photos: 1, 2, 3. submitted on June 11, 2014, by Don Morfe of Baltimore, Maryland.
 4. submitted on March 7, 2019, by J. Makali Bruton of Querétaro, Mexico. • Bill Pfingsten was the editor who published this page.